 - The Brahmarandhra chakra, located at the crown of the head.

-7. Crown chakra (Sahasrara or Brahmarandhra).
-The energies of the crown chakra are purely spiritual and unconditioned by any influences other than our finite spirit and the Infinite Spirit from which we derive our very existence.
+- Crown chakra.
+The energies of the Sushumna crown chakra are purely spiritual and unconditioned by any influences other than our finite spirit and the Infinite Spirit from which we derive our very existence.
 So there is never any trouble there.
-It need only be refined and empowered by the practice of yoga to establish the precedence of these holy powers over the lower levels of our existence.
+It need only be reached and empowered by the Kundalini to establish the precedence of these holy powers over the lower levels of our existence.

 Om and the chakras

-Om is the special mantra of the Sahasrara, but the japa of Om affects all seven chakras simultaneously and brings them into harmony with one another and establishes the primacy and control of the Sahasrara over the others.
-Therefore the intonation of Om in and outside meditation accomplishes the purpose of yoga.
+Om is the special mantra of the Sahasrara, but the intonation of Om affects all seven chakras simultaneously and brings them into harmony with one another and refines their energies.
 Om is the ruling mantra of all the aspects of our being.
-The repetition and meditation of Om awakens, empowers, and perfects the entire mechanism of our physical and subtle makeup.
+The japa and meditation of Om awakens, empowers, and perfects the entire mechanism of our physical and subtle makeup.
 This includes the elimination of those psychic snarls, whorls, blocks, and conditionings that are our karma.
-Those who through Om Yoga continually attune and merge their consciousness in this way will in time become totally identified with the individual spirit-Self and with the Supreme Spirit.
+Those who through Om Yoga practice continually attune and merge their consciousness in this way will in time become totally identified with the individual spirit-Self and with the Supreme Spirit.
 This merging is the beginning of Cosmic Consciousness.

 The Chidakasha and the Sahasrara

 “Whatever one may be doing, the attention should be fixed in the head” (Paramhansa Nityananda, Chidakasha Gita 217).